yosiyajersson/java-Interview-questions/README.md

-# Java 8 features ?
+# 1.Java 8 features ?
 ### Lambda expressions:
 Java 8 introduces lambda expressions, which allow developers to write more concise and readable code.
 Lambda expressions are anonymous functions that can be passed around like values and used to represent code blocks.